Skip to main content

 2. Select which folder you want to confine your search to.

-4. For properties that are linked to lists (close-ended), select Exact match, In, or Not in:
+4. For properties that are linked to pre-defined lists of values (close-ended), select Include all, Include any, or Include none:

-• Exact match: The search results will include all resources that have the property containing all of the selected values in the criteria.
+• Include all: The search results will include all resources that have the property containing all of the selected values in the criteria.
 It will exclude resources that have additional values for that property not included in the filter criteria.
 For example, searching for values of “1”, “2” will find “1, 2, 3”, but will not find “1, 3, 4”.

-• In: The search results will include all resources containing any of the values defined for that criteria.
+• Include any: The search results will include all resources containing any of the values defined for that criteria.
 It will not exclude resources that have additional values for that property not included in the filter criteria.

-• Not in: The search results will exclude all resources with matching property values to the filter criteria.
+• Include none: The search results will exclude all resources with matching property values to the filter criteria.

-Selecting In provides users with greater flexibility when searching in properties that can hold multiple values from a list.
-Selecting Not in allows users to filter out resources that contain the filter criteria values and focus only on resources that do not have them.
+Selecting Include any provides users with greater flexibility when searching in properties that can hold multiple values from a list.
+Selecting Include none allows users to filter out resources that contain the filter criteria values and focus only on resources that do not have them.

 2. Once you’ve selected the filter criteria for your search, click on the blue Search button.